robdyke/dotfiles/README.md

 1. Github issues for personal projects (also using the rest of github)
 2. JIRA (with kanban) for work (not by choice but works well if set up with a good workflow, slow)
-3. Taskwarrior for anything not tracked by above, with contexts for home/work/inbox.
+3. Taskwarrior for top level tasks anf work logs, with contexts for home/work/inbox and detail sometimes tracked separately in (1) and (2).
    Loosely following GTD.
-Also used to log work.
 4. Text files to track ideas and proposals

-Relying on Taskwarrior for a report of what I've done.
+I rely on Taskwarrior to keep a report of what I've done.
 I kept a log text file for 3.5 years but stopped because taskwarrior can generate reports.

 In my opinion the key for using taskwarrior effectively is reducing noise via contexts, start/stop, scheduling and tagging.
 I keeo a separate context for